Is the (Eating Disorder) Treatment Your Child is Getting FBT? A Therapist Explains

 Is Weight Suppression Driving Your Binge Eating?

-If you have bulimia nervosa, did you know that being at a weight that is too low for your body could be a problem?
+Weight Suppression and Binge Eating: What You Should Know If you have bulimia nervosa, did you know that being at a weight that is too low for your body could be a problem?
 And that it could be driving your binge eating and other behaviors.
-Many people are aware that patients with anorexia nervosa need to gain weight in order to recover, but few …
+Many people are aware that patients with anorexia nervosa need …

 Read more